Meet the Winner and Runners-up of the

-Laurel House and Resources to Recover are proud to announce the winner and runners-up of the 2022 Social Work Racial Equity Scholarship.
-The goals of the Scholarship are to cultivate more Black and Hispanic social workers committed to social change and to increase access to mental health care treatment for communities of color.
-This is the first year the Scholarship was offered.
+Laurel House, Inc., and Resources to Recover, a free service of LH, are proud to announce the 2023 Social Work Racial Equity Scholarship winner and runners-up.
+The goals of the Scholarship are to cultivate more Black and Latino social workers committed to social change and to increase access to mental health care treatment by communities of color.
+This is the second year the Scholarship has been offered.

 Winner of the $10,000 Social Work Racial Equity Scholarship for school tuition and expenses